Smoking in Japan

-As of 2019, the Japanese adult smoking rate was 16.7%.
-By gender, 27.1% of men and 7.6% of women consumed a tobacco product at least once a month.
+As of 2022, the Japanese adult smoking rate was 14.8%.
+By gender, 24.8% of men and 6.2% of women consumed a tobacco product at least once a month.
 This is the lowest recorded figure since the Ministry of Health, Labour and Welfare or Japan Tobacco began surveying in 1965.

 Per capita consumption in 2016 was 1,583 cigarettes, roughly 45% of the peak consumption of 3,497 in 1977.

 History

-Until 1985, the tobacco industry was a government-run monopoly; the government of Japan is still involved in the industry through the Ministry of Finance, which after a sell-off in March 2013, now owns only one-third of Japan Tobacco's outstanding stock, and the Ministry of Health, Labour and Welfare, which is active in public health and other tobacco control policymaking.
+Until 1985, the tobacco industry was a government-run monopoly; the government of Japan is still involved in the industry through the Ministry of Finance, which after a sell-off in March 2013, owns one-third of Japan Tobacco's outstanding stock, and the Ministry of Health, Labour and Welfare, which is active in public health and other tobacco control policymaking.

-The Ministry of Finance as well as many MPs of Diet of Japan have interests in the tobacco industry and thus tobacco control legislation is lenient, according to the anti-smoking lobby.
+The Ministry of Finance as well as many MPs of the Diet of Japan have interests in the tobacco industry and thus tobacco control legislation is lenient, according to the anti-smoking lobby.

 Smoking age

-Since 1876, the smoking age in Japan has been 20.
-Although the age of majority was lowered from 20 to 18 in 2022, the smoking age will remain at 20.
+The smoking age in Japan has been 20 since 1876.

 Pricing

 The price of a particular brand of cigarettes in Japan is set by manufacturers and approved by the Ministry of Finance.
-A particular brand of cigarettes costs the same across all vendors, from cigarette machines to big supermarkets to corner shops and bulk purchases are not discounted.
-As of August 2020, the price of a typical pack of cigarettes ranged from ¥400 to ¥530.
-Proposed tobacco tax hike in October 2020 will increase the price range to ¥450 to ¥570 for typical brands.
+A particular brand of cigarettes costs the same across all vendors.
+As of August 2020, the price of a typical pack of cigarettes ranges from ¥400 to ¥530.
+A proposed tobacco tax hike in October 2020 will increase the price range to ¥450 to ¥570 for typical brands.